FX-CMX/HD-DinoMoE/README.md

 A class-aware hierarchical dual-stream mixture-of-experts architecture built on DINOv3 vision foundation models for composite multi-label segmentation of the ocular surface.

+The dataset will be made public after the paper is officially published.

 ---

 ## Architecture Overview